Dj-Polyester/csgen/README.md

 ```
 mcs filename.cs
 ```
-creates an executable named filename.exe, then execute
+creates an executable named filename.exe, then to execute, just write
 ```
 filename.exe
 ```
 Your code will run.

 **NOTES:**
-**(1)** Please consider the name of csfile.bat, if you change its name to somethingelse.bat, then the code for creating an empty template file becomes
+**Notice (1)** Please consider the name of csfile.bat, if you change its name to somethingelse.bat, then the code for creating an empty template file becomes
 ```
 somethingelse filename
 ```
-**(2)**Most importantly you are advised to refer to the documentation for details
+**Notice (2)** Most importantly you are advised to refer to the documentation for details